 A wormhole is a theoretical passage through space-time that could create shortcuts for long journeys across the universe.
 Wormholes are predicted by the theory of general relativity.
 But be wary: wormholes bring with them the dangers of sudden collapse, high radiation and dangerous contact with exotic matter.

-In 1935, physicists Albert Einstein and Nathan Rosen used the theory of general relativity to propose the existence of "bridges" through space-time.
+In 1935, Einstein and physicist Nathan Rosen used the theory of general relativity to elaborate on the idea, proposing the existence of "bridges" through space-time.
 These bridges connect two different points in space-time, theoretically creating a shortcut that could reduce travel time and distance.
 The shortcuts came to be called Einstein-Rosen bridges, or wormholes.

 Wormholes contain two mouths, with a throat connecting the two, according to an article published in the Journal of High Energy Physics (2020).
 The mouths would most likely be spheroidal.
 The throat might be a straight stretch, but it could also wind around, taking a longer path than a more conventional route might require.